24/7 Support Line - Call Now

 Is Outpatient Alcohol Treatment Effective?

-Under the right circumstances, outpatient programs can be just as effective as inpatient treatment when adapted to the right patient.
+Under the right circumstances, outpatient programs are just as effective as inpatient treatment when adapted to the right patient.

 Some studies even reported better detoxification completion and abstinence rates, improved psychosocial functioning, decreased likelihood of relapse, and similar adverse event rates when compared with inpatient care.